cule/running-route-tileserver/README.md

 > process.exit();
 ```

-We now need to create a node.js script to query the database and return those LineStrings within the [bounds](http://postgis.refractions.net/docs/ST_Envelope.html) of the client 256x256 requested tile.
+We then created a node script to query the database and return those LineStrings within the [bounds](http://postgis.refractions.net/docs/ST_Envelope.html) of the 256x256 requested tile.
 Fortunately, ```node-mapnik```, ```express```, and ```bluebird``` make this process quite seamless and asynchronous.
 We use ```app.js``` as a router that handles all client requests and then
- sends those requests to ```tile_server.js``` which serves up the PNG tiles back to the client.
+ sends those requests to ```tile_server.js``` which serves up the PNG tiles asynchronously back to the client.

 tile_server.js
 ```